-Whether you’re watching your wallet or your waistline, here are 7 healthy eating and nutrition tips to try while you’re traveling this summer.
+Whether you’re watching your wallet or your waistline, here are 7 healthy eating and nutrition tips to try while you’re traveling.

 Restaurant meals can knock you over when you step on the scale.
 For a lighter touch, try selecting your main dish from the appetizer menu for at least one meal each day.
 You’ll be pleasantly surprised at how satisfied you feel afterward without feeling stuffed.